metaVariable/sc19_megadock_hpccm/README.md

 ## For Singularity environment

-**Note: Singularity environment may depend on host libralies, please read the manual on your HPC environment**

 ### Requirements
 - pip, python (for HPCCM)
 - singularity
   - require `singularity exec` command on HPC system
   - require privilege for `sudo singularity build` on local

-> Note: Following commands should be executed on your local environment where you have system privilege.
+Note: Following commands should be executed on your local environment where you have system privilege.

 ### [ Local ] Installation and setup